atadamowicz/atadamowicz/README.md

 ### Hi there, my name is Arkadiusz👋
-- 🔭 I’m currently working as a Software Test Engineer in Lionbridge Poland, testing videogames
+- 🔭 I’m currently working as a Software Test Engineer in Lionbridge Poland, testing video games
 - 🌱 I’m currently learning API testing and test automation in Playwright with JavaScript
 - 🤔 I’m looking for help with finding a software tester role in software testing (non games)
 - 📫 How to reach me: at.adamowicz@gmail.com